kappelmann/Isabelle-Set/README.md

 * Provide a Mizar compatibility layer, to match Mizar's style of working.
 * Eventualy be able to check the Mizar Mathematical Library.

+## Structure and Dependencies

+Directory `Isabelle/Mizar` contains the Isabelle/Mizar material, which mostly focuses on mimicking Mizar's style of working.
+It allows the porting of some articles of the Mizar Mathematical Library (in Directory `MML`).

+However, Mizar does not really abstract from the underlying set theory, which severely hinders automation, as it unfolds too many concepts.
+Therefore, we attempt to provide a clean start in session/directory `Isabelle_Set`.
+It contains a new development of Higher-Order Tarski Grothendieck Set Theory embedded in HOL.

+Ultimately, these developments should converge.

+Allowed Dependencies: `Isabelle_Set` and `Isabelle/Mizar` remain independent.
+They may introduce a similar notion of soft type at some point.

 ## How to build